unixwzrd/oobabooga-macOS/README.md

 I have the discussions turned on for this repository and the subject was brought up regarding CoreML and I weighed with a rather lengthy response.
 Please feel free to add to the discussion if you like.  it was regarding this paper about [Swift and CoreML LLMs](https://huggingface.co/blog/swift-coreml-llm) and rather use an Apple native solution rather than the patchwork of python and C libraries we have here.
 Well, [it's complicated, you can read all about it here](https://github.com/unixwzrd/oobabooga-macOS/discussions/2#discussioncomment-7286842).
 GPT-4 was nice enough to give this...

-### TL;DR:
+### TL;DR

-* Apple's CoreML is powerful but remains largely within the Apple ecosystem, making it niche.
+- Apple's CoreML is powerful but remains largely within the Apple ecosystem, making it niche.

-* llama.cpp aims for model portability and could become a standard for running models, especially with its GGUF file format.
+- llama.cpp aims for model portability and could become a standard for running models, especially with its GGUF file format.
-* oobabooga is feature-rich but has performance and stability issues, and it's too PC-focused.
+- oobabooga is feature-rich but has performance and stability issues, and it's too PC-focused.
-* Dependency hell and update cycles are significant challenges, especially with libraries like NumPy and PyTorch.
+- Dependency hell and update cycles are significant challenges, especially with libraries like NumPy and PyTorch.
-* ctransformers could be a game-changer, but you haven't had a chance to explore it yet.
+- ctransformers could be a game-changer, but you haven't had a chance to explore it yet.
-* You're considering a new project that would be more modular and flexible than oobabooga, possibly using a message-passing architecture.
+- You're considering a new project that would be more modular and flexible than oobabooga, possibly using a message-passing architecture.

 ## 15 Oct 2023 - Update coming soon

 I haven't gone away, still around, but waiting on the dust to settle before updating.
 Lots of things have changed.

-* PyTorch has had a few updates and is for-the-most-part, able to run using Apple Silicon M1/M2 GPU
+- PyTorch has had a few updates and is for-the-most-part, able to run using Apple Silicon M1/M2 GPU
-* NumPy has had a major update, but last time I updated, the Python distributions did not have NumPy using Apple Silicon GPU by default.
+- NumPy has had a major update, but last time I updated, the Python distributions did not have NumPy using Apple Silicon GPU by default.
-* llama.cpp is using the Apple Silicon GPU and has reasonable performance.
+- llama.cpp is using the Apple Silicon GPU and has reasonable performance.
 While for llama-cpp-python there is a dependency for NumPy, it doesn't require it for integrating it into oobabooga, though other things require NumPy.
-* BLAS/LAPACK for NumPy, last I checked, point to the Accelerate Framework in macOS 13.5 (I have tested 13.5 thru 13.6.) and higher.
+- BLAS/LAPACK for NumPy, last I checked, point to the Accelerate Framework in macOS 13.5 (I have tested 13.5 thru 13.6.) and higher.
-* macOS sent it an upgrade for their OS macOS 14.0.
+- macOS sent it an upgrade for their OS macOS 14.0.
 I have not tested this but I had numerous things change on my system and break with the 13.6 update.
 So, I decided to give things a rest until things settled down.
 Everything was running in my config below, and I didn't need the latest and greatest features of anything, so I decided to wait until things stabilized.
-* iOS Updates.
+- iOS Updates.
 Yeah, that too.
 If it wasn't enough for everything else, Apple also put out iOS updates to iOS 17.

 Basically, I was bouncing from one update to the next and hardly time to take a break.
 The repo I have for oobabooga-macos had a buglet or two patched, but it does llama2 support, though with configurations I have specified below and on my instructions, it is supported to version 1.6 as far as I can tell, and should run fine.
 If you have any problems with it, feel free to reach out and let me know.